,

 Adults are supported to have a secure subject knowledge and in turn are confident in providing a safe space for children to ask difficult questions; challenge their thinking and the thinking of others, navigating and challenging cultural and religious stereotypes, prejudice and extremism.
 In developing a knowledge of the world around them children feel that they are connected and a valued member of the community; encouraging all to live well together.
 Their knowledge and understanding of, empathy with people and their beliefs, religious or otherwise, will be enhanced.
 They are developing into compassionate citizens who are prepared for the opportunities, responsibilities and experiences of life in modern Britain.

-As a school we focus on a wide range of cultures and beliefs:
+As a school through our RE curriculum we provide the children with opportunities to encounter a wide range of cultures and beliefs:

-EYFS - Christianity, Islam, Judaism, Hindusim, Buddhism and Sikhism
+EYFS - Christianity, Islam, Judaism, Hinduism, Buddhism and Sikhism

 KS1 - Christianity, Islam and Judaism